themotleyfool/advance-git-tech-talk/advance-git-tech-talk.md

 - Pull often (rebase or merge, discussed later)
 - Easier to deal with lots of small changes/conflicts, if any, daily

 ---

+### Easy to remove!

+- If and when priorities change mid-development, there's no annoying cleanup of now-irrelevant code on master
+- Delete the branch, or keep it for reference/potential code reuse--either way, the master branch is uncluttered

+---